Roman infantry tactics

-During the Republic consuls, proconsuls, praetors, propraetors, and dictators were the only officials that could command an army.
-A legatus assisted the magistrate in commanding the legion.
-Tribunes oversaw the logistics of the army.
-Centurions commanded the centuries (groups of about 100 soldiers).
-The Roman army would be supplied by purchasing agents that would buy provisions.
-Local peasants or farmers might have their supplies taken from them in order to supply the Roman legion.
-Roman soldiers would build infrastructure such as roads or supply caches while on the march.
-Some equipment was moved by pack animals and carts.
-Traders, hucksters, prostitutes, and other miscellaneous service providers would also follow the marching legion.

 While marching, the legion would deploy in several columns with a vanguard before them.
 This formation would be surrounded by soldiers on the flanks.
 Afterwards, the soldiers would construct a fortified camp.
 After staying in the camp for some time, the army would destroy the camp to prevent its use by the enemy, and then continue moving.
 The commanders of the Roman army might try to gather intelligence on the enemy.
 During the march, the commander would try to boost the morale of his soldiers.

 Before a battle, the commander would try to manoeuvre his army in a way that granted him the advantage.
 If the battle was fought when the maniple system was in place, the army would have the hastati in the front, the principes in the middle, and the triarii in the back.
 Skirmishers called velites would be placed in front of the army in order to throw javelins at the enemy.
-Once the Marian reforms were enacted, the same formations and strategies continued to be used.
+Once the so-called Marian reforms were enacted, the same formations and strategies continued to be used.
 However, instead of hastati, principes, and triarii they used cohorts.

 When conducting a siege the army would begin by building a military camp.
 Then they would use siege weapons and the soldiers to assault the city and take it.
 When defending a city they built palisades, assault roads, moles, breakwaters, and double walls.
 The legions also would build a camp.